CenturyLinkCloud/PublicKB/Managed Services/managed-operating-system-frequently-asked-questions.md

 **Who do I contact if I have trouble with my Managed VM?**

 The CenturyLink Technology Solutions Client Service Center is available to assist you with any issues you may have 24 hours a day, 7 days a week, and 365 days a year.
-Simply call us at 1-888-638-6771, or send email to request@savvis.com for Managed OS issues.
-If there is an outage, email can be sent to incident@savvis.com.
+Simply call us at 1-888-638-6771, or send email to request@centurylink.com for Managed OS issues.
+If there is an incident, email can be sent to incident@centurylink.com.

 **How can I remove Managed Services from a VM?**